La Negra silver discovery was made in the fall of 2014 and is one of

 widespread silver mineralization extending from surface to depth of

 300 metres.
-To date, 17,000 metres over 87 holes have been drilled confirming high-grade as well as the presence of a second breccia zone further to the south, which currently remains open at depth.
-Pan American is currently mapping and sampling to define additional targets in the area.
+Drilling has also confirmed the presence of a second breccia zone further to the south, which currently remains open at depth.

 Ongoing exploration by Kootenay’s technical team in 2014, resulted